 By September 2017, the total veteran unemployment rate in the US had dropped to 3 percent.

-In 2017, the Long-Term Unemployment project was implemented to research solutions by EU member states.
+In 2017, the Long-Term Unemployment project was implemented to research solutions by EU member states, and produce a toolkit to guide government action.
+Progress was evaluated in 2019.

-In 2018, the UN's International Labour Organization (ILO) reported that 172 million people worldwide, representing 5% of the global workforce, were unemployed.
+In 2018, the UN's International Labour Organization (ILO) reported that 172 million people worldwide, which is 5% of the global workforce, were without work.

 In 2021, the labor force participation rate for non-white women and women with children declined significantly during the COVID-19 pandemic, with approximately 20 million women leaving the workforce, leading some to describe the phenomenon as a "she-cession".